How to Choose the Best Clematis for a Long Season of Blooms

 Here are just three ideas for gorgeous combinations of clematis.
 These bloom at different times and with a variety of mature heights.
 Each yielding a promise of the biggest, baddest blooming bounty.

-Luminous Pale Blooms
+Best Clematis with Luminous Blooms

 Gleaming in the moonlight, the marriage of white and near-white varieties of clematis bloom in early spring, summer and fall.
 All providing a wash of color on trellises and walls.